leosid-dev/scratch/README.md

   <br>

   __Shorthand Command:__
-   - In short you can do the above with just this command.
+   - In short, you can do the above with just this command.
   ```bash
   make compile && make run && make erap
   ```